GGC-DSA/dsacapstone-resources/content/student/chapter-visualization/_index.md

 **Good data visualization COMMUNICATES your idea quickly to everyone**

-{{% fragment %}} Example 2: To depictan information event in history from Wikipedia.
+{{% fragment %}} Example 2: To depict an information event in human history from Wikipedia.
 [Histography](http://histography.io/)
 {{% /fragment %}}